2018 Wisconsin gubernatorial election: Counties that flipped from Republican to Democratic

+By congressional district

+Despite losing the state, Walker won five of eight congressional districts.

 Aftermath

 Despite the close result, Scott Walker was unable to request a recount due to a law he had signed himself two years prior, which requires the margin of difference to be within 1%.

 Lame duck legislative session

-Early in December 2018, a special legislative session was called by Walker to pass a series of bills to limit the powers of Governor-elect Evers, as well as incoming Democratic State attorney general Josh Kaul who had defeated incumbent Brad Schimel.
+Early in December 2018, a special legislative session was called by Walker to pass a series of bills to limit the powers of Governor-elect Evers, as well as incoming Democratic Attorney General Josh Kaul, who had defeated incumbent Brad Schimel in the concurrent Attorney General election.

 Other bills being considered included restrictions on early voting and the passage of Medicaid work requirements, which Walker had previously held off on due to the election.
 A similar law restricting early voting that was passed several years prior had been ruled as unconstitutional.

-The bills were widely denounced by Democrats and others as a “power grab.”
-Congresswoman Gwen Moore described the move as a “coup” that “hijacked the voters’ will.”
+The bills were widely denounced by Democrats and others as a "power grab."
+Representative Gwen Moore described the move as a "coup" that "hijacked the voters' will."
 Walker and other Republicans meanwhile argued that the bills were necessary ”checks on power” and that they did not actually strip any real powers from the executive.
 Lawsuits were filed by Evers and various labor unions almost immediately after Walker signed the bills into law.